bdiegel/android-giftwise/res/art/README.md

     ic_launcher-render.png    Blender render output saved to a PNG ic_launcher.xcf           Gimp file made from the above PNG ic_launcher.png           Final output from Gimp
-    ic_launcher.zip           Artifacts made with the Android Asset Studio

 ### How to make the launcher icon artwork